mreveil/seing/README.md

 SEING is provided with no dedicated user support, however questions and suggestions are welcome and the author(s) will do their best to provide answers in a timely fashion.

 CITATION
 ----------

-If you use this software in your research, please cite the appropriate paper for the fingerprinting method(s) that you chose and also cite the official SEING paper (coming soon...)
+If you use this software in your research, please cite the appropriate paper(s) for the fingerprinting method(s) that you chose and also cite the official SEING paper (coming soon...)